-PSY107 Group Dynamics
+PSY-107 Group Dynamics

 Through class exercises and observation, this course explores the relationship between the theory and experience of effective groups.
 It examines comparisons of individual and group performance, group goals, problem solving, decision-making, conformity, norms, cohesiveness, and leadership.
 The course meets General Education "Individual and Society" Requirement Area 2.
-Co-requisite: For Office and Information Management: Technology on the Move (OIM199).
+Co-requisite: For Office and Information Management majors, Office and Information Management: Technology on the Move (OIM199).

-PSY131 Psychology of Popular Culture
+PSY-131 Psychology of Popular Culture